x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/retrieve-voice-mail-pin-information.md

 3. On the **UM Mailbox** page \> **UM mailbox settings**, view the **PIN status** for the user.
 On this page, you can also reset the voice mail PIN for the user.

-### Use the Shell to retrieve PIN information for a UM-enabled user
+### Use Exchange Online PowerShell to retrieve PIN information for a UM-enabled user

 This example displays the user ID, whether a PIN is expired, whether the UM mailbox is locked out, and whether Tony is a first-time user.